French Quarter Festival returns after two-year COVID hiatus - NewsBreak

 French Quarter Festival returns after two-year COVID hiatus

-NEW ORLEANS — (AP) — It's been two years since the largest free festival and showcase of Louisiana music, food and culture has taken place in New Orleans' French Quarter.
+It's been two years since the largest free festival and showcase of Louisiana music, food and culture has taken place in New Orleans ' French Quarter.

 But that changes in April, when the 2022 French Quarter Festival returns.
 The coronavirus pandemic forced organizers to cancel the event in 2020 and last year.